Irreversibility, QNEC, and defects

-It is then interesting to follow the boundary entropic proof of irreversibility to understand the connection with the bulk interpretation as defect flow irreversibility.
+It is then interesting to follow entropic proof of irreversibility for the boundary QFT (without defects) to understand the connection with the bulk interpretation as defect flow irreversibility.
 An important point is that the changes in the entropy we want to follow are order $N^0$ and correspond to the quantum part in the entropy.
 This is equal to the bulk quantum entanglement entropy across the minimal surface \cite{faulkner2013quantum}.
 In fact, the larger $\sim G^{-1}$ term in the entropy, being proportional to the area in AdS, gives the entropy of a CFT, and exactly cancels in the construction of the irreversibility theorems.
 Therefore, the relevant part of the entropy consists only on the quantum part.
 The construction of the boundary irreversibility theorem then exactly matches in the bulk our construction in this paper to prove the irreversibility of the defect flow, specialising to the case of codimension one.
 The validity of the boundary irreversibility theorem depends then on the validity of the defect irreversibility in the bulk.
-As such, the proof of irreversibility, that essentially depends on SSA, must use the QNEC in the bulk.
+As such, the boundary proof of irreversibility, that essentially depends on SSA, must use the QNEC in the bulk.